pollination/pollination-docs/rhino-plugin/pollination-commands/po_addaperturesbywwr.md

----
-description: Add windows by window to wall ratio for each outdoor walls of selected rooms.
-Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted window object.
----

 # PO_AddAperturesByWWR

 Add windows by window to wall ratio for each outdoor walls of selected rooms.
 Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted window object.